 Airbnb Banning Party Houses

-You may have seen in the news that Airbnb will be banning "party houses" after a tragic incident at a Halloween party in an Orinda Airbnb rental left five people dead.
+You may have seen in the news that Airbnb will be banning 'party houses' after a tragic incident at a Halloween party in an Orinda Airbnb rental.
 We asked several vacation rental hosts if they agreed with Airbnb's decision and the results were:

 The majority of hosts did agree and stated that there is a need for Airbnb to grasp control of the growing problem of unwanted parties.
 However, some guests did not agree and stated that Airbnb is once again trying to control hosts too much and if hosts want to let guests have parties in their rental, they should be allowed to do so.